 Viewing the falls by air — whether by a helicopter or an ultralight aviation vehicle called a microlight — is most ideal; however, visitors can also view the falls by hiking various trails.
 Tourists who go during dry season (mid-August through mid-January) are able to swim in a natural infinity pool.
 A lip keeps swimmers from plummeting over the sheer drop.

 A round-trip flight to Victoria Falls, Zimbabwe, costs between approximately $1,800 and $2,400, depending on the airline and time of year you plan on traveling.
-You can get a two- or three-star hotel in Victoria Falls for as little as $30 per night.
+You can get a two- or three-star hotel in Victoria Falls for as little as $15 per night.
 The entrance fee for the park is $30 for international visitors, and other activities might cost more.

 Click through to learn about breathtaking sights around the world you can see for free.

 More on Travel

 - Your Cost to Visit These Incredible Active Volcanoes